Licensed Therapist · Telehealth · CO · ID · SC

 You've been thinking about this long enough.

 Most people wait longer than they need to.
-If something resonated on this page, the work I do or the way I talk about it, that's usually worth paying attention to.
+If something on this page resonated the way I describe the work, something you recognized in yourself that's worth paying attention to.
 Reaching out is free.
 Let's figure out if this is a good fit.